 The Cavaliers broke a 3-3 tie in the top of the fifth.
 Henry singled to lead off the fifth.
 With one out, Brandon Marsh drew a one-out walk.
 Doolittle followed with a single to left center loading the bases for Adams.
 Adams doubled to center field to clear the bases as UVa led, 6-3.

+Soccorro made it, 3-1, in the bottom of the second when he scored on a ground out by Michael Williams.
 Jimmy Gallagher's RBI double in the bottom of the third pulled the Blue Devils within, 3-2.
 Duke tied the game, 3-3, in the bottom of the fourth on Adam Murray's RBI single to left center.

 David Adams' bunt single started off a three-run second inning for the Cavaliers.
 Guyer and Jeremy Farrell both reached on errors to load the bases.
 With two outs, Henry singled up the middle to score Adams and Guyer for a 2-0 Cavalier advantage.
 Miclat doubled down the left field line to bring in Beau Seabury putting the Hoos ahead, 3-0.

 Virginia will send left-handed pitcher Mike Ballard to the mound in the series finale.